shanepeckham/CADScenario_Recommendations/README.md

 *   The Azure Container Registry to privately and securely store approved container images
 *	A legacy Windows machine running on-Premise or on a VM that serves as an XML File system for a conceptual legacy website.
 *	Azure networking to isolate legacy workloads (IaaS)
-*	API Management to govern APIs and to perform automated JSON<-->XML conversion and IP Rate limiting
+*	API Management to govern APIs and to perform automated JSON<-->XML conversion and amend requests inflight
 *	Azure Logic apps to provide serverless integration that is accessible to non-developers (Serveless)
 *   The Logic apps on-Premise Data Gateway to connect to an on-Premise machine or a VM in an isolated VNET
 *	Azure Resource Manager templates to automate the provisioning and inflation of a full environment